 Adult respiratory distress syndrome (ARDS) is a major complication in patients who have suffered severe traumatic injuries and in patients with sepsis or sepsis syndrome.
 Patients suffering from ARDS have increased pulmonary edema resulting from endothelial and epithelial permeability that is thought to result from hyperactive leukocytes.
-Considerable progress has been made in inflammation; however, the factors regulating will lead to more rapid resolution of lung inflammation, while those that prevent apoptosis will prolong the inflammatory response and increase the probability of acute lung injury.
+Considerable progress has been made in inflammation; however, the factors regulating the fate of transmigrated neutrophils in vivo are not as well understood.

+Neutrophils are thought to have an inherently limited lifespan in tissue (i.e., they undergo a constitutive programmed cell death), but recent evidence neutrophil apoptosis and engulfment by macrophages will lead to more rapid resolution of lung inflammation, while those that prevent apoptosis will prolong the inflammatory response and increase the probability of acute lung injury.